-NUR 2128 MATERNAL CHILD NURSING - This course focuses on prenatal, labor and delivery, post-partum, immediate delivery and evaluation of the mother and newborn.
-Course content includes normal variations and deviances during childbirth, prenatal, intrapartum, and post-partum periods and the impact to the family unit.
-Medication administration is included as a clinical skill.
+NUR 2128 FAMILY HEALTH NURSING - This course focuses on application of the nursing process in the care of the childbearing family.
 This course also focuses on children from birth through adolescence (age 18) who may be experiencing an acute or chronic illness, born with a congenital defect/disease or experiencing a problem with normal development and maturation.
-Normal growth and development, physical assessment, nutrition, parenting skills and scheduled immunizations for well and ill children are addressed.
-Effective and therapeutic communication skills and critical thinking will be utilized.
-Pre-requisites: NUR 1227, NUR 1011, NUR 1113, NUR 1117.
+Normal growth and development, physical assessment, nutrition, parenting skills and scheduled immunizations for well children are addressed.
+In addition, the course includes application of the nursing process in specific medical-surgical health disorders across the life span.
+Medication administration, communication skills, and clinical reasoning are emphasized throughout the course.
+Pre-requisites: NUR 2013, NUR 2124.
 Credits: 8 credit hours/6 theory and 2 clinical.
-(6 theory clock hours per week and 6 clinical clock hours per week with lab hour ratio 1 to 3; 90 total theory clock hours total/90 total clinical clock hours total).
+(6 theory clock hours per week and 2 clinical clock hours per week with lab hour ratio 1 to 3; 90 total theory clock hours 90 total clinical clock hours